Subject · Religious Studies

 GCSE structure

-Two religions studied in depth (typically Christianity + one other) plus thematic ethical questions
+Two religions studied in depth (typically Christianity plus one other) alongside thematic ethical questions

 A-level structure

-Philosophy of Religion · Religion and Ethics · Developments in Religious Thought (Christianity / Islam / etc)
+Philosophy of Religion, Religion and Ethics, and Developments in Religious Thought (Christianity, Islam, etc.)

 Style